Charlottesville car attack: Aftermath

 Heyer's mother Susan Bro started the nonprofit Heather Heyer Foundation.
 It was funded from the GoFundMe campaign and from new donations.
 Bro said that the foundation would be devoted to civil rights and provide scholarships to people who want social justice.
 She quit her job as a secretary and bookkeeper for a Virginia Cooperative Extension office after the attack, and became the president and chair of the board of the Heather Heyer Foundation.

 On August 15, 2017, Tadrint and Micah Washington, who were in the white sedan that was hit during the attack, filed a US$3 million lawsuit in damages against Jason Kessler, James Alex Fields Jr., Richard Spencer and 30 other groups and individuals.

 Susan Bro presented the 2017 MTV Video Music Award for Best Fight Against the System.

 In September 2017, New York's 25th Assembly district Representative Nily Rozic, a Democrat, filed a bill and petitioned the New York State Office of Parks, Recreation and Historic Preservation to rename the Donald J. Trump State Park in honor of Heyer.

 On December 20, 2017, a part of Fourth Street Southeast in Charlottesville, where the attack occurred, was designated Honorary Heather Heyer Way.

 On the afternoon of May 12, 2018, Heyer's close friend Marissa Blair married her fiancé Marcus Martin, who pushed her out of the car's way and was injured in the attack himself.
 During the ceremony, Blair led a butterfly release in remembrance of Heyer.

 Director Spike Lee dedicated his 2018 film BlacKkKlansman in Heyer's memory, featuring video footage of the attack.

-The Washington Post and The New York Times claim in retrospective articles that the attack was instrumental in the alt-right's decline in power, with both leading figures in the alt-right and anti-extremism experts noting that membership in alt-right affiliated groups fell afterwards and rallies organized by these groups became more sparse.
-The Guardian also contended that the event motivated anti-fascist activists to more extensive coordinate counter-protests against these groups, further facilitating their declines.
+In 2018, The Washington Post and The New York Times wrote that the attack had helped bring about the alt-right's decline in power, quoting leading figures in the alt-right and anti-extremism experts who said membership in alt-right-affiliated groups had fallen and rallies organized by these groups had become less frequent.
+The Guardian contended that the event motivated anti-fascist activists to more extensively coordinate counter-protests against these groups, further facilitating their declines.